derektypist/semantic-html5-spa/README.md

 The sections are divided into home, computing, music and holidays.
 The organising principle is interests.

+When the user hovers over the navigation links (e.g. computing) the background color changes to sea green.

 In the home section, users can go to the footer section to find out who the author is.

 As a user, I want to see who created this project.